 What type of options can you offer for a custom precision weight scale for my medical device?

 We can offer just the load cell or complete custom design services to integrate our load cells into your weight scale application.
 Our weight scales are used in many medical diagnostic applications as well as those requiring precision flow rate measurements.
 We have hanging scale designs specifically for hanging IV bag scales.

 How do you prevent overload damage?

 By limiting the deflection of our load cells we provide the customer an overload protected device with years of reliable service.

 How does the ultrasonic flow sensor calculate flow?

 We use two PZT crystals and proprietary algorithms to send ultrasonic waves through the media in the direction of the flow and against the flow alternatively.
 It takes the ultrasonic waves longer time to travel against the flow and the transit time difference in both directions is proportional to the actual flow velocity.

-In addition to flow rate, we offer totalized flow and a reset using our touch screen display.
+In addition to the flow rate, we offer totalized flow and a reset using our touch screen display.
 We also offer “sound speed” of the media, and this could be used to help identify the type of liquid in the tube (providing the sound signatures are different).
 The last data we offer is “signal strength”.
 This indicates the received signal amplitudes.
-It is generally in the 50%-95% range, unless the sensor door is not shut.
+It is generally in the 50%-95% range unless the sensor door is not shut.
 This can also help identify whether the tubing is empty or full of fluid.